-Michelle comes to the farm with over 25 years of Business Mgt. expertise.
+Michelle comes to the farm with over 25 years of Business Management expertise.
 She spent over 25 years as a Product Marketing, I/T and Business Development executive and the current owner and managing director of Lowe Health Benefits.

 While raising her children Morgan and CJ in Peterborough, Michelle has over 20 years of volunteer fundraising and development expertise in the Monadnock region helping to improve the lives of youth and adults through sports programs, experiential learning and outdoor camps.
-She currently serves on the board for Peterborough Rotary as Sargent of Arms as well as an active member of The Peterborough Women’s Club.
+She currently serves on the board for Peterborough Rotary helping to Chair their Scholarship committee.

 Phyllis lives down the road from Touchstone Farm and has had a keen interest in the farm’s programs and prosperity for many years.
 She is a member of the Touchstone Farm Driving Club and participated in many of the driving clinics at the farm.
 Last fall, she tested for, and passed her Level I Carriage Driving Proficiency certification and now supports the farm by teaching driving on weekends.
 Phyllis has spent over ten years as a Technical Writer in the Medical Device R&D industry, with a focus on advanced mobility devises for the disabled.
 For the past ten years, she has contracted as a Business Systems Analyst in the Healthcare industry.
 Phyllis has four Morgan horses and has spent a lifetime around horses, having raised and trained 28 horses and taught centered riding as a sideline to her profession as a Business System Analyst.